To order this book please click here.

 or more ennobling for God of his grace to grant,

-In humility and with due reverence for their sacred character, may we attempt to penetrate those mysteries which have been hidden from human view for many centuries and inevitably draw closer to those greater mysteries of which no mortal has knowledge, for the true comprehension of them would imply immortality.
-First I speak of the secret mystical rites practiced in antiquity releasing from their minds the fear of death, and giving them a glimpse at understanding the eternal regeneration of the spiritual life.
+In humility and with due reverence for their sacred character, may we attempt to penetrate those mysteries, which have been hidden from human view for many centuries, and draw closer to the greater mysteries of which no mortal knows, for the true comprehension of them would imply immortality.
+I refer to the secret mystical rites practiced by the ancients, releasing from their minds the fear of death and giving them a glimpse at understanding the eternal regeneration of the spiritual life.
 Of the greater mysteries I may only speculate as to the sojourn of the soul through many incarnations and the inner realms leading to God.

-For the sake of clarity all quotations from ancient sources will be set off from the main body of the essay, while all quotations from modern scholars will be placed in quotations marks amidst the words of the author.
-I have relied mostly on the extensive scholarship and research of George Mylonas and C. Kerenyi and gratefully acknowledge their work.
+For the sake of clarity all quotations from ancient sources are set off from the main body of the essay, while quotations from modern scholars are placed in quotations marks amidst the words of the author.
+I have relied mostly on the extensive scholarship and research of George Mylonas and C. Kerenyi, and I gratefully acknowledge their work.

-Though history, archaeology, and art have been taken into consideration, the approach of this essay is phenomenological, concentrating on the experience of the initiates and the nature of the deities.
-By itself this essay is clearly incomplete and ideally would be complemented with a film showing the site at Eleusis, statues, paintings, vases, inscriptions, etc. The reader is advised to consult Mylonas, Kerenyi, and Erich Neumann's The Great Mother for black-and-white plates.
+Although history, archaeology, psychology, and art have been taken into consideration, my approach in this book is phenomenological, concentrating on the experience of the initiates and the nature of the deities.
+By itself this book is incomplete and ideally would be complemented with a film showing the site at Eleusis, statues, paintings, vases, inscriptions, etc. The reader is advised to consult books by Mylonas, Kerenyi, and Erich Neumann’s The Great Mother for black-and-white plates.

 The Eleusinian Mysteries (and also those of Isis) seem to have been set apart from the primordial mother cults of archaic cultures by their highly evolved spiritual connotations, though they may very well have evolved out of primitive forerunners.
-Neumann states that the feminine mysteries of Eleusis are more connected with proximate realities of everyday life than the more abstract male mysteries.
+Neumann stated that the feminine mysteries of Eleusis were more connected with proximate realities of everyday life than the more abstract male mysteries.

 The inner realms of consciousness are hidden from our physical senses, yet their reality may be greater.
-Though the physical changes form in a natural process, the spiritual lives eternally.
+Alhough the physical changes form and dissolves in natural processes, the spiritual lives eternally.